1 9 5 2 – 1 9 6 7 (USA)

 Bill and Jayne Meadows (later to become Mrs Steve Allen) replaced Albritton and Bean and quickly became regulars.

-Garry Moore seemed to be constantly puffing on a cigarette and Marlboro sponsored the show and sent losing contestants home with a carton of Marlboros as consolation prizes.
+Host Garry Moore made a lot of money for CBS and was well-rewarded.
+In 1963 he was earning $43,000 a week (or $2,236,000 for the year).
+Moore seemed to be constantly puffing on a cigarette (Marlboro sponsored the show and sent losing contestants home with a carton of Marlboros as consolation prizes).
 Both Garry Moore and Bill Cullen died of lung-related diseases.

 The show was revived in syndication for a season in 1972 with Steve Allen once again hosting.
 It returned to network television as a 4-week summer series (with Cullen) in 1976, and was revived yet again in 2000 for the Oxygen cable network.